Quality Improvement Review for Nurse Leaders

 - How can the development of standardized protocols improve patient outcomes?

-- How can integrating patient preference and values into care plans enhance effectiveness?
+- How can integrating patient preferences and values into care plans enhance effectiveness?

 - How can QI tools, such as PDSA, address areas for improvement?